zanata/zanata.github.io/_posts/2016-07-15-zanata-version-3-9-1.md

 ## Highlights

-This release has many UI changes an many improvements for web interface for web UI users, REST API users and system administrators.
+This release includes many UI changes and improvements to the web interface for web UI users, REST API users and system administrators.

 ### For Web UI End Users
 * 0% matched translation will never bother you again in TM panel.